 This is my faith journey.
 A glimpse of what it has looked like for me to be in a relationship with my Jesus.
-If you don’t know who Jesus is, I would encourage you to skip over to My Creator before continuing.
-My journey grows every day, and I hope you find encouragement through reading about my past.
+If you don’t know who Jesus is, I would encourage you to skip over to My Jesus before continuing.
+My journey continues to develop every day, and I hope you find encouragement through reading about my past.

 I grew up in the church.
 In fact, we were the family that sat in the very front row every Sunday.
 My mom blames this on the fact that if we sat in the back, she’d get distracted by the babies in the church.
 I can’t say I wouldn’t disagree.
 I accepted Jesus into my heart in elementary school, but I really didn’t know what that truly meant at the time.

 Through middle school, I was pretty confident in my faith in Jesus.
 Nothing really hindered me from pursuing what I thought was a great relationship with him.
 That wasn’t until I turned fourteen and lost my grandmother to cancer.
 Gram was always so loving towards us growing up, and I took this loss fairly hard.
 I always just assumed that she would be there and suddenly she just wasn’t.
 I remember specifically being mad at God for allowing Gram to watch my sister graduate high school, but she’d never get to see me graduate.
 I came to terms with that loss not too long after, knowing that she was in Heaven at peace with our King.

 At the age of sixteen, a very special man came back into my life.
 At the time, Seth helped me grow in my faith and love for Jesus.
 Seth has always known when I’ve had things on my mind, and he’s never hesitated in helping me talk my way through tough situations.
 We often talked about our grandparents, my gram and his pappy, that passed away.
 I’m very excited to get to Heaven someday and meet his Pappy Ben.
 We continued to date throughout high school (and eventually got married).